azet/draft-zauner-tls-aes-ocb/draft-zauner-tls-aes-ocb.md

 Function (PRF), which uses HMAC with the SHA-256 hash function.

 # Applicable TLS Versions
-These ciphersuites make use of the authenticated encryption with additional data (AEAD) defined in TLS 1.2 {{RFC5288}}.
+These ciphersuites make use of the authenticated encryption with associated data (AEAD) defined in TLS 1.2 {{RFC5288}}.
 Earlier versions of TLS do not have support for AEAD; for instance, the TLSCiphertext structure does not have the "aead" option in TLS 1.1.
 Consequently, these ciphersuites MUST NOT be negotiated in older versions